- Sporty, modern design

 It’s easy to find the ideal driving position in the Captur with ample seat and steering wheel adjustment and all dials and controls are ideally positioned for ease of use.

-There are now five trim levels to choose from – Expression+, Dynamique Nav, Dynamique S Nav, Signature X Nav and the new top-of-the-range Signature S Nav.
+There are now five trim levels to choose from – Expression+, Dynamique Nav, Dynamique S Nav, Signature X Nav and Signature S Nav.

 Techno treats include a 7-inch touchscreen which houses the R&GO media and navigation system, along with Bluetooth, hands-free calling and music streaming via a smartphone.